vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 **Download and save the zip file from [Vega Wallet releases](https://github.com/vegaprotocol/vegawallet/releases/)**.
 Keep track of where you've saved the file, because that's where the command line interface will look for it.

-:::note You may need to change your system preferences to run the file
+:::note You may need to change your system preferences to run the file.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">